Mead – 5 Things You Need to Know (And a Recipe)

 - 2–3 pounds (about one quart or .9 to 1.3 kg) raw, unfiltered local honey

 - 1 gallon (3.8 liters) of clean, non-chlorinated water

 - 8–10 raisins

 - A couple of squeezes of a lemon or orange

 - Mix water and honey in your wide-mouthed fermenting vessel.
 Stir until dissolved.

 - Cover your fermenting vessel and set it in a warm (60-80F, 15-27C) location, out of direct sunlight.

 - Stir the brew vigorously for a few minutes, several times per day.

 - Within three to five days, you should see signs of fermentation.
 The mead will be bubbly and fizz slightly after stirring.

-- Continue regular stirring for a couple more days, then transfer the brew into a carboy with airlock.
+- Continue regular stirring for a couple more days, then strain and transfer the brew into a carboy with airlock.